timmo001/system-bridge-website/src/pages/faq.md

 You can access logs via the system tray icon or via the [CLI](/docs/cli).

+## Platform support

+System Bridge officially supports:

+- **Linux**: Full support with native packages and AppImage
+- **Windows**: Full support with installer
+- **macOS**: Untested but can be compiled from source (community supported)

 ## Home Assistant / I cannot connect to System Bridge

-- Check your firewall.
-You may need to allow System Bridge through your firewall.
+- **Firewall issues**: You may need to allow System Bridge through your firewall.
     - When you first run System Bridge on Windows with Microsoft Defender, you should get a prompt to allow it through your firewall.
 If you don't see this prompt, you should manually add an exception.
+    - On Linux, ensure your firewall allows connections on the System Bridge port (default: 9170).
-- Check your token.
-Make sure you have the correct [token](#how-do-i-find-my-token).
+- **Token verification**: Make sure you have the correct [token](#how-do-i-find-my-token).
-- Check your hostname / IP address.
+- **Network configuration**: Check your hostname / IP address.
 Make sure you are using the correct address to connect to System Bridge.
+- **Service status**: Ensure System Bridge is running.
+Check the system tray icon or use the CLI to verify the service is active.
+- **Port conflicts**: Verify that the default port (9170) is not being used by another application.
+- **Antivirus software**: Some antivirus programs may block System Bridge.
+Check your antivirus settings and add exceptions if needed.

 ## I'd like to contribute to the project